ofek/coincurve/README.md

 -----

-This library provides well-tested Python bindings for [libsecp256k1][], the heavily optimized C library used by [Bitcoin Core][] for operations on the elliptic curve [secp256k1][].
+This library provides well-tested Python bindings for [libsecp256k1](https://github.com/bitcoin-core/secp256k1), the heavily optimized C library used by [Bitcoin Core](https://github.com/bitcoin/bitcoin) for operations on the elliptic curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).

-## Features

-- Fastest available implementation (more than 10x faster than OpenSSL)
-- Clean, easy to use API
-- Frequent updates from the development version of [libsecp256k1][]
-- Linux, macOS, and Windows all have binary packages for multiple architectures
-- Linux & macOS use GMP for faster computation
-- Deterministic signatures as specified by [RFC 6979][]
-- Non-malleable signatures (lower-S form) by default
-- Secure, non-malleable [ECDH][] implementation
+Feel free to read the [documentation](https://ofek.dev/coincurve/)!

 ## Users